cider-ci/cider-ci_documentation-source/source/project-configuration/index.md

 If is recommended to digest the [Introduction][] before diving into this content.
-Every configuration given here is demonstrated and brought in to context in the [Bash Demo Project for Cider-CI][].
+Every configuration given here is demonstrated and brought in to context in the [Cider-CI Bash Demo Project].

-  [Bash Demo Project for Cider-CI]: https://github.com/cider-ci/cider-ci_demo-project-bash
+  [Cider-CI Bash Demo Project]: https://github.com/cider-ci/cider-ci_demo-project-bash
   [Cider-CI Configuration File]: /project-configuration/configuration-file.html
   [Jobs]: /project-configuration/jobs.html
   [Tasks]: /project-configuration/tasks.html